 “Where you go?”

 “Well, not to the fucking DIY Barn, that’s for sure,” Norman said.
 “Other than that, I don’t know.
 I’m a pretty good barista and technically I have café management experience but…”

 “But you want work power tools,” Zorbar said.
 “Zorbar understand.
 Like working with Carol.
 Love Carol, but indoors all time.
 Zorbar think maybe he go TAFE, study landscaping…”

 Zorbars words were swallowed by a huge echoing metallic clang coming from the great delivery bay doors.
 The partygoers looked around in confusion before the clang repeated itself.
 Norman looked to Ms Shen – for guidance, this time.
 The manager stood from the table, wiped her fingers and walked towards the roller door.
 Norman followed, along with most of the rest of the staff.

 “Who is it?”
 Ms Shan asked.

-"Open the fucking door!" came a voice from the other side.
+“Open the fucking door!” came a voice from the other side.
 The voice seemed doubly distorted, first by some sort of megaphone and second by the door.
 But Ms Shan seemed to recognise the speaker anyway, visibly relaxing as she pressed the button.
 A terrible metallic clanking came from the door actuator mechanism, echoed by a terrible metallic clanking beyond.
-By the time the door was high enough for Norman to see out, the clanking outside had finished.
+By the time the door was had risen high enough for Norman to see outside, the clanking outside.
 There was nothing there but that old concrete truck that was always parked outside of the Pavilion.

 Then Norman gasped.
 “Look!” he said.
 In the passenger seat a man was sitting.
 It took Norman a moment to identify Karl Wintergreen, since his hat was missing and a huge red patch was spreading over his trademark white suit.